 To our clients: Most of our services have been restored.
 However, access to our facilities remains limited to college personnel.
 We greatly appreciate your patience and understanding.

 - Veterinary Diagnostic Laboratory: Open for service, but closed to in-person visitors; samples may be left at the drop box

 - Veterinary Teaching Hospital: Open for specialty and emergency services.
 Read more.

 - Dog/Cat Primary Care: Seeing patients and communicating with owners via phone/outdoors.

 - Zoological Medicine: Seeing emergent/urgent cases only; postponing appointments that are not of an urgent nature.

-- Medical District Veterinary Clinic (Chicago): Seeing sick patients only; wellness and routine procedures will be rescheduled.
+- Medical District Veterinary Clinic (Chicago): Seeing patients and communicating with owners by phone or through social distancing.

-- Midwest Equine (Farmer City): Open for ambulatory service; in-clinic appointments limited to one client at a time
+- Midwest Equine (Farmer City): Open for ambulatory service only.

 For members of the University of Illinois community: University of Illinois at Urbana-Champaign COVID-19 website

 - Centers for Disease Control and Prevention (CDC) COVID-19 webpage